-I was so surprised at how well these easy paper spinners ( or paper helicopters ) worked, they take less than two minutes to put together, spin amazingly well and inspire some great investigations.
+I was so surprised at how well these easy paper spinners ( or paper helicopters ) worked.
+They take less than two minutes to put together, spin amazingly well and inspire some great investigations.
 They are also part of my Tray a Day series, which is a series of science activities using simple materials that fit in a tray!

 What you need: